-A. Academic Misconduct (Vice President of Academic Affairs' Office/Dean of Instruction Instruction's Office)

-Conduct involving academic matters that is fraudulent, dishonest, or deceptive is strictly prohibited.
+A. Academic Misconduct (Vice President of Academic Affairs' Office/Dean of Instruction's Office) Conduct involving academic matters that is fraudulent, dishonest, or deceptive is strictly prohibited.

-- Cheating includes, but is not limited to, giving or receiving unauthorized assistance in taking quizzes or examinations; using inappropriate or unallowable sources during an examination or in preparing course assignments; obtaining or distributing tests or other academic information without permission; or falsifying data or any official college record.
-See also Instructor's syllabus. - 2.
-Plagiarism includes, but is not limited to, using by direct quotation or paraphrases the words or material of another person without properly crediting the author; presenting ideas or creations of another as one's own without consent or appropriate attribution, failing to accurately document information, wording, or visual images obtained on the World Wide Web. - 3.
-Deliberate alteration or destruction of the academic work or intellectual property of another member of the College community. - 4.
-Violating federal copyright laws including unauthorized duplication of copyrighted materials. - B. Non-Academic Misconduct (Associate Vice President/Dean of Student Affairs' Office) - Misuse of documents or identification.
-Any forgery, alteration or misuse of documents or records; knowingly furnishing false information, written or spoken, to the College and its staff members; or withholding of necessary information in connection with a student's record or status. - 2.
-Intentionally, recklessly, or negligently causing physical harm to any person on College property or at College-sponsored functions.
-This includes engaging in any form of fighting.
+- 1. Cheating includes, but is not limited to: copying from another student for assignment or assessment; using unauthorized material or aids for any assignment or assessment; possessing unauthorized material or aids in an examination, assessment activity, or course assignment; allowing another person to take an examination or assessment in one's place; altering or falsifying academic records in any way; submitting falsified records or documentation required by the college; improperly obtaining examination materials prior to the scheduled examination; aiding or abetting anyone in a cheating offense; giving or receiving unauthorized assistance in taking quizzes or examinations; and, obtaining or distributing tests or other academic information without permission. - 2.
+Plagiarism includes, but is not limited to: using by direct quotation or paraphrases the words or material of another person without properly crediting the author; presenting ideas or creations of another as one's own without consent or appropriate attribution; copying and submitting, in whole or in part, the work of another for any assignment or examination as one's own work; and, failing to accurately document information, wording, or visual images obtained online. - Deliberate alteration or destruction of the academic work or intellectual property of another member of the College community. - Violating federal copyright laws including unauthorized duplication of copyrighted materials. - B. Non-Academic Misconduct (Associate Vice President/Dean of Student Affairs' Office) - Misuse of documents or identification.
+Any forgery, alteration or misuse of documents or records; knowingly furnishing false information, written or spoken, to the College and its staff members; or withholding of necessary information in connection with a student's record or status. - Intentionally, recklessly, or negligently causing physical harm to any person on College property or at College-sponsored functions.
+This includes engaging in any form of fighting. - Creating an unsafe condition or environment which could cause harm to others or acting in a manner that endangers

-- Creating an unsafe condition or environment which could cause harm to others or acting in a manner that endangers or reasonably could endanger the health, safety, or welfare of others. - 4.
+- or reasonably could endanger the health, safety, or welfare of others. - 4.
 Intimidation, harassment or threat of physical violence.
 Placing any person under mental duress or causing any person to be in fear of physical danger through verbal abuse, harassment, sexual harassment, stalking, intimidation, threats, bullying/cyber bullying, or other conduct electronic or otherwise, which threatens or endangers that person's emotional, mental, or physical well-being. - 5.
 Hazing is defined as any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a person for the purpose of initiation or admission into any organization registered by the College.
 This includes, but is not limited to, beating, branding, forced exercises, forced consumption of food or beverage or any other substance.
-Also included are activities causing mental stress such as sleep deprivation, exclusion from contact with others, or forced contact that could result in extreme embarrassment or adversely affect the dignity of the individual.

-For the purpose of clarity, any activity described above that is directly or indirectly a condition of initiation of admission into a registered College organization shall be presumed to be a forced activity, the willingness of an individual to participate in such activity notwithstanding.
+Also included are activities causing mental stress such as sleep deprivation, exclusion from contact with others, or forced contact that could result in extreme embarrassment or adversely affect the dignity of the individual. - For the purpose of clarity, any activity described above that is directly or indirectly a condition of initiation of admission into a registered College organization shall be presumed to be a forced activity, the willingness of an individual to participate in such activity notwithstanding.